cyberkillua/cyberkillua/README.md

 Hello there!
-My name is Moshood and I'm a back-end developer at [MaterialsPro](https://www.materialspro.ng/) where I'm maintaining our and APIs for our B2B customers to buy, sell and deliver hight volumes of construction materials.
+My name is Moshood and I'm a back-end developer at [MaterialsPro](https://www.materialspro.ng/) where I'm maintaining our APIs for our B2B customers to buy, sell and deliver hight volumes of construction materials.

 ## Meta
-* Currently reading — You don't know Js
+* Currently reading — You don't know JS
 * Currently writing — [Killua Blog](https://medium.com/@moshood988), my personal blog writing about problems i find intresting in my daily job.
 * Currently learning — Svelte, GSAP
 * Wanna reach out?
 Check out my portfolio at `www.moshood.xyz` and in the mailspace as `moshood988@gmail.com`